 In our house, the biggest difference was paint.
 We like the classic taupe color – because we are all about light, bright and neutral chic – that they already had on the walls, but flat paint is dull and impossible to clean.
 One wet handprint is there forever, and you cannot get rid of it.
-We simply painted the entire house the same color but with a satin finish and it’s so much better.
+We simply painted the entire house, including the patio with the help of Colored Concrete Patio Pavers, we painted everything the same color but with a satin finish and it’s so much better.

 We had lovely light fixtures and ceiling fans in the house when we bought it, but all the faucets were old and ugly.
 When we replaced the counters with granite, we also chose to replace the sinks and go with under-mount sinks in the kitchen and all the bathrooms.
 However, it was the fancy faucets we chose that made the biggest difference; they look amazing.

 We also went with new hardware on all our cabinets, our door handles and our bathroom walls for towels and such.
+After this, we also hired an appliance repair service to check our existing ones.
 I cannot even tell you what a difference this made in the overall look and feel of our home.
 It is stunning.

 When you walk into our front door and into the foyer, you can see right into the formal living room to the left.
 We use it as a playroom right now, but it was a little boring.
 We decided to add some depth and dimension to the walls by adding a chair rail around the room and painting the portion of the wall beneath the chair rail a shade of tan that is about 5-7 shades darker than the color already on the walls.
 The contrast is stunning, and the entire project was less than $100 and took us less than two hours during nap time to complete.